“Almost like a real web site”

 This information has been principally referenced from film industry trade publications and regional newspaper promotion.

-Special Thanks: Al Alvarez, Peter Andren, Claude Ayakawa, Jim Barg, Kirk Besse, Herbert Born, Raymond Caple, Miguel Carrara, Nick DiMaggio, Alain Dorange, Brian Guckian, Sheldon Hall, Thomas Hauerslev, Udo Heimansberg, William Hooper, Bill Huelbig, Mark Huffstetler, Bill Kallay, Bill Kretzel, Ramon Lamarca, Roland Lataille, Mark Lensenmayer, Matthew Lutthans, Stan Malone, Gabriel Neeb, Jim Perry, John Sittig, David Strohmaier, Robert Throop, Chris Usher, Joel Weide, Gerhard Witte, Vince Young.
+Special Thanks: Al Alvarez, Peter Andren, Claude Ayakawa, Jim Barg, Kirk Besse, Herbert Born, Raymond Caple, Miguel Carrara, Nick DiMaggio, Alain Dorange, Brian Guckian, Sheldon Hall, Thomas Hauerslev, Udo Heimansberg, William Hooper, Bill Huelbig, Mark Huffstetler, Bill Kallay, Bill Kretzel, Ramon Lamarca, Roland Lataille, Mark Lensenmayer, Tony Liberson, Matthew Lutthans, Stan Malone, Gabriel Neeb, Jim Perry, John Sittig, David Strohmaier, Robert Throop, Chris Usher, Joel Weide, Gerhard Witte, Vince Young.

 If you believe this article contains any errors or omissions, please consider emailing the author or editor.